Lady Bird Lake: History

 The City of Austin constructed Longhorn Dam in 1960 to form Town Lake.
 The city needed the reservoir to serve as a cooling pond for the Holly Street Power Plant, which operated from 1960 until 2007.

 Before 1971, the shoreline of Town Lake was mostly a mixture of weeds, unkempt bushes, and trash.
 Local television station KTBC referred to the lake as an "eyesore".
 Some concerned Austinites led small projects to clean up the lake.
 Roberta Crenshaw, chair of the Austin Board of Parks and Recreation, purchased nearly 400 trees and shrubs in an effort to spearhead parkland development around the lake.
 During his two terms in office (1971–75), the Mayor of Austin, Roy Butler, led the Austin City Council to establish the Town Lake Beautification Committee, and he appointed Lady Bird Johnson as the project's honorary chairman.
 Johnson's involvement brought attention and money (including $19,000 of her own) to the Town Lake project, allowing for the planting of hundreds of shrubs and trees.
 The city also built a system of hike and bike trails along the shoreline of the lake.

 On July 26, 2007, the Austin City Council passed a resolution authorizing the renaming of the reservoir from Town Lake to Lady Bird Lake in honor of Lady Bird Johnson, who had died earlier that month.
 Johnson had declined the honor of having the lake renamed for her while she was alive.
 In renaming the lake, the City Council recognized Johnson's dedication to beautifying the lake and her efforts to create a recreational trail system around the lake's shoreline.

 In 2009, non-profit organization Keep Austin Beautiful launched "Clean Lady Bird Lake".
 The program mobilizes thousands of community volunteers annually to conduct large-scale cleanups along the lake every other month and targeted cleanups throughout the year.

-In 2014, a one-mile stretch of the Ann and Roy Butler Hike-and-Bike Trail, named after a former Austin mayor and his wife, was paved to create a boardwalk.

 On February 5, 2024, members of the Austin Police Department responded to the 300 block of West Cesar Chavez Street, where first responders recovered a dead body that had been discovered by civilians earlier, following a series of four other bodies recovered from the lake in 2023.

-In June 2025, authorities discovered yet another man’s body in Austin’s Lady Bird Lake, bringing the total count to at least 38 individuals recovered from the waters since 2022.
+In June 2025, authorities discovered yet another man's body in Austin's Lady Bird Lake, bringing the total count to at least 38 individuals recovered from the waters since 2022.